Class Offerings

 Pricing

 Registration fee is $25 per family.
+The early-bird discount is $10 per family that ends on August 5th.

 Tuition: